 Hope for Sydney

-We created team Hope for Sydney in 2013 after our three year old daughter Sydney was diagnosed with Philadelphia-positive acute lymphoblastic leukemia (Ph+ ALL), a rare subtype of leukemia, only present in 3% of children.
-Completing her initial treatment protocol in August 2015, we were all devastated to learn just 22 days later that Sydney had relapsed in her central nervous system.
+We formed team Hope for Sydney in 2013 after our daughter Sydney, then 3, was diagnosed with Philadelphia-positive acute lymphoblastic leukemia (Ph+ ALL).
+The Philadelphia chromosome is a rare subtype of leukemia, only present in 3% of children.
+Sydney completed her initial treatment protocol in August 2015, only to relapse in her central nervous system 22 days later.
+Sydney received a bone marrow transplant on Christmas Eve 2015; a perfect day to receive the gift of life from a complete stranger.

 You can also follow our team on Facebook at: www.facebook.com/teamhopeforsydney